rcardin/rcardin.github.io/_drafts/the-secret-life-of-objects-part-2.markdown

 ---

 This post is the second part of a series of posts concerning the basic concepts of Object-Oriented Programming.
 The first post has focused on [Information Hiding](http://rcardin.github.io/design/programming/oop/fp/2018/06/13/the-secret-life-of-objects.html).
 This time, I focus on the concept of _Inheritance_.
 Whereas most people think that it is easy to understand, the inheritance is a piece of knowledge that is very difficult to master correctly.
 It subtends a lot of other object-oriented programming principles that are not always directly related to it.
-Moreover, it is directly related to one of the most potent forms of dependency between object.
+Moreover, it is directly related to one of the most potent forms of dependency between objects.

 Out of there, many articles and posts rant against Object-Oriented Programming and its principles, just because they don't understand them.
 One of these posts is [Goodbye, Object Oriented Programming](https://medium.com/@cscalfani/goodbye-object-oriented-programming-a59cda4c0e53), which treats inheritance and the others object-oriented principles with a very biased and naive eye.